-There’s a famous scene where the Tyrannosaurus Rex, a towering prehistoric leviathan, unwittingly gives away its presence to the main characters when its lumbering footsteps send small shock waves through a glass of water in their vehicle.
-It’s an incredible piece of cinematography, conveying the monolithic scale of the monster by insinuation as opposed to just showing the scaly-skinned pursuer.
+Perhaps the only good thing you could say about snoring is that it’s not one-dimensional.
+You might remember the scene from “Jurassic Park” where the tyrannosaurus rex, a towering prehistoric leviathan, unwittingly gives away its presence to the main characters when its lumbering footsteps send small shock waves through a glass of water in their vehicle.
+It’s an incredible piece of cinematography, conveying the enormous scale of the creature by insinuation.

 Now let’s take my sleeping mother, put that same glass a hundred yards away, and watch as her snores not only vibrate the water but shatter the glass.
 Her snores are something of a legend.

 I come from a family of earth-shaking snorers, so snore-centric sleep health is near and dear to me.
 I think it’s important we take a thorough look at what snoring is, and why it might be a sign of certain body systems going off the rails.

 Snoring is funny.
 I think it’s funny.
 Well, I used to.

 We’ve been conditioned to think in such a way.
 Between cartoons, film, and comic strips, we find a loud and exaggerated snore comedic.
 However, off of the screen (or page), snoring can be an indicator of damaging lifestyle factors or life-threatening health problems like sleep apnea.